Spring 2025 Regional Workshop May 14th in Chicago!

 After telling your employer what trainings are beneficial to you, you need to show them the return on investment you receive, but also what the company receives.

-For example, our Regional Workshop in St. Louis, MO, on November 6 will cover topics such as photography, writing, artificial intelligence, design and more.
+For example, our Regional Workshop in Omaha, Neb., on November 19 will cover topics such as photography, writing, artificial intelligence, design and more.
 You can tell your employer you’ll become a more well-rounded professional by learning the latest in these fields.
 This can make you more effective at work, which can increase sales and lead generation.

 Make a specific request.